Superconvergence of Online Optimization for Model Predictive Control: Local Convergence Analysis

 \begin{proof} See Appendix \ref{pf:thm:5}. \end{proof}

 We can interpret Theorem \ref{thm:5} from two perspectives.
 First, when $L\asymp \log \kappa/\log(1/\rho)$, our algorithm achieves the exponential convergence rate with respect to the number of ``scans"; in other words, the error of each stage $k$ decays exponentially in $s_k$ (see Definition \ref{def:sTk} for $s_k$).
-This matches the results in \cite{Shin2019Parallel} where the authors applied the procedure based on a temporal decomposition technique.
-Our algorithm is more efficient, however, since we only require approximately solving each receding horizon.
+This matches the online result in \cite{Diehl2005Real} where the authors solves a sequentially embedded subproblems.
 Second, we plug in $\rho^L\asymp \epsilon$ and have

 Here, $\kappa^{1/L}\rho \coloneqq \rho'<1$ whenever $\epsilon\kappa<1$.
-Thus, when the initial \textit{guess}, $(\bz^0, \blambda^0)$, is close enough to the true value (radius bounded by reciprocal of condition number), our MPC strategy converges exponentially in terms of the receding-horizon length for vast majority, middle stages.
+Thus, when the initial \textit{guess}, $(\bz^0, \blambda^0)$, is close enough to the true value (radius bounded by reciprocal of condition number), our MPC strategy converges exponentially in terms of the receding-horizon length for all middle stages that have been scanned the most and are the vast majority among all stages in $[0, N]$.
 This result matches the results in \cite{Xu2019Exponentially} for the linear-quadratic problem.

 \begin{remark}[Comparison with the linear-quadratic problem; balance between algorithmic error and perturbation error] Suppose $\{g_k\}$ are quadratic and $\{f_k\}$ are linear.
 Then, as mentioned in Remark \ref{rem:3}, the error recursion reduces to \eqref{equ:LQerror}.
 Based on \eqref{equ:LQerror}, we extend the results in \cite{Xu2019Exponentially} by incorporating the error of the Lagrange multipliers.
 For general nonlinear functions $\{g_k, f_k\}$, we have a trade-off between the algorithmic error and perturbation error.
 At the beginning, the algorithmic error is the dominant term since the perturbation occurs only on the tail.
 Thus, errors for stages in $[0, L)$ are on the order of $\epsilon^2\asymp \rho^{2L}$, instead of $\rho^{M - L}$ in the linear-quadratic case.
 Since the algorithmic error decreases quadratically, however, after a few steps the perturbation error will dominate.
-Overall, we achieve an exponential rate with respect to the receding length. \end{remark}
+Overall, we achieve an exponential rate with respect to the receding horizon length. \end{remark}